fragata-ai/arhat-nnef/README.md

 * NNEF reference intepreter backend
 * Tools for generation of NNEF tensor data

-Arhat NNEF Tools are fully compatible with the original Khronos NNEF Tools, in particular, the original format converters can be used with Arhat NNEF Tools.
+Arhat NNEF Tools are fully compatible and can interoperate with format converters of the original Khronos NNEF Tools.

 ## Coming soon

-In the near future we plan to publish a turorial on using Arhat NNEF Toools together with deep learning models from
+In the near future we plan to publish a tutorial on using Arhat NNEF Toools together with deep learning models from
 [NNEF Model Zoo](https://github.com/KhronosGroup/NNEF-Tools/tree/master/models#nnef-model-zoo)
 for image classification.